ComNets-Bremen/ops-on-the-bench/README.md

 ## Bringing Up

 Once the three computers are setup, the OOTB components have to be brought up.
-The following
+Follow the following steps.

 ### Starting REDIS Database